- This event has passed.

 • COURSE ONLY – Includes lunch and refreshments.

-• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, dinner, refreshments.
-Accommodation is multiple occupancy (max 3 people) single sex en-suite rooms.
-Arrival Monday 11th PM and departure Friday15th PM.
+• ACCOMMODATION PACKAGE (to be purchased in addition to the course only option) – Includes breakfast, lunch, welcome dinner Monday evening, farewell dinner Thursday evening, refreshments and accommodation.
+Self-catering facilities are available in the accommodation.
+Accommodation is approximately a 6-minute walk from the PR statistics head office.
+Accommodation is multiple occupancy (max 3-4 people) single sex en-suite rooms.
+Arrival Sunday 11th June (after 5pm) and departure Friday 15th June (accommodation must be vacated by 9am).

 To book ‘COURSE ONLY’ with the option to add the additional ‘ACCOMMODATION PACKAGE’ please scroll to the bottom of this page.